wawa2102/0323_2020DATAPAR/Projects/Project 3/README_P3.md

 - provide a description of each columns of each df
 - Create an UX interface for the author and the marketing officer with excel
 - Replace API by a Lib
+- Use mac scheduler to run the script once a month